Orange County Theft Lawyer

 The California carjacking law states that an individual cannot take an automobile from another person using force, fear or intimidation.
 Force and fear can be defined as either inflicting actual harm on the victim or threatening to do so.

 Regardless of the value of stolen property, theft crimes are serious matters in the eyes of the California law and Orange County courtrooms.
-Trust the team of DUI attorneys with over 20 years of extensive trial experience to fiercely defend your rights and work to obtain the best outcome possible.
+Trust the team of attorneys with over 20 years of extensive trial experience to fiercely defend your rights and work to obtain the best outcome possible.

 What are the Legal Consequences of Theft Crimes?